Brandontzhang/pomodoro/README.md

 - [ ] make side pop out for table and calendar
 - [ ] table min and max width, table columns fixed lengths...
 - [ ] wavy background :D

-# Issues to look into: #
-* Temp fix with UUID delete (this.props.init to refresh the table on frontend before communicating with backend?)